Surgical Periodontal Treatment

 More Questions?
 Enquire Here

-What are the benefits of this procedure?
+What are the benefits of surgical periodontal treatment?

 Reducing pocket depth and eliminating existing bacteria are important to prevent damage caused by the progression of periodontal disease and to maintain a healthy smile.